Announcement Type: Competing Supplement

 4. Reporting Requirements

 The grantee must submit required reports consistent with the applicable deadlines.
-Failure to submit required reports within the time allowed may result in suspension or termination of an active grant, withholding of additional awards for the project, or other enforcement actions such as withholding of payments or converting to the reimbursement method of payment.
+Failure to submit required reports within the time allowed may result in suspension or termination of an active grant, withholding of additional awards for the project, or Start Printed Page 38919other enforcement actions such as withholding of payments or converting to the reimbursement method of payment.
 Continued failure to submit required reports may result in one or both of the following: (1) The imposition of special award provisions; and (2) the non-funding or non-award of other eligible projects or activities.
 This requirement applies whether the delinquency is attributable to the failure of the grantee organization or the individual responsible for preparation of the reports.
 Per DGM policy, all reports are required to be submitted electronically by attaching them as a “Grant Note” in GrantSolutions.
 Personnel responsible for submitting reports will be required to obtain a login and password for GrantSolutions.
-Please see the Agency Contacts list in Section VII for the systems contact information.
+Please see the Agency Contacts list in section VII for the systems contact information.

 The reporting requirements for this program are noted below.